background-image

 Artificial Intelligence has dominated the conversation this year, splitting opinions with some people embracing the new technology and others sceptical about the prospect of technological unemployment and AI’s influence on industries including treasury.

 While it might seem like a shiny and seemingly novel concept, machine learning research dates back to the mid-20th century.
-The concept was discussed in the 1930s.
+The concept was first discussed in the 1930s.
 Despite its 93-year history, awareness and concerns about its impact on job roles have risen with the emergence of tools like ChatGPT hitting the mainstream, raising questions about job security.

 BT Group CEO, Philip Jansen, recently cited AI as an influencing factor in the cutting of 55,000 jobs by 2030 replacing at least 10,000 of them with AI technology, helping to reduce business costs considerably.